milanio/Umbraco-MRE-ContentQueryBackgroundThread/README.md

+This repository represents a minimal reproducible example (MRE) for an issue https://github.com/umbraco/Umbraco-CMS/issues/13334

 # Setup

 1. Import bacpac file `umbraco-cms-test-bck-thread.bacpac` (available in the root of the repo folder) into your local SQL database